 Ah, Sisi, the 19th-century Empress who still inspires adulation and artists.
-Sportswoman, fashion icon, traveller, poet, friend to the Hungarians, and tragic heroine who fell to an assassin’s blade.
+Sportswoman, fashion icon, traveller, poet, friend to the Hungarians, and tragic victim of an assassin’s blade.

 - Married Emperor Franz Joseph at 16

 Who was Empress Elisabeth?

 (Franz Xaver Winterhalter, Kaiserin Elisabeth, undated.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.
 Photo by Áment Gellért)

 The innocent question in the heading proves quite difficult to answer.
 We have the biographical details, but Elisabeth’s personality remains rather enigmatic.

 You might consider Sisi (as she is commonly known) the most famous female in Habsburg history.
 She escaped the bindings of reality to become an iconic figure of beauty and legend.

 Elisabeth was born on December 24th, 1837, in Munich, into an offshoot of the Bavarian royal family.
 She enjoyed a relatively untroubled free-spirited upbringing until fate intervened in 1853 at a meeting with the Austrian emperor, Franz Joseph.

 (Elisabeth pictured by Franz Seraph Hanfstaengl (Hanfstängl) in 1853; Wien Museum Inv.-Nr.
 82831; excerpt reproduced with permission under the terms of the CC0 licence)